eoscanada/eos-bios/README.md

 * Implement `eos-bios boot --reset` or something.. through eosio.disco::delgenesis

+* create the "RAM" currency, issue an initial base ? is it with `setram` ?
+* call `setram`, agree on it.. start with 32GB ?

+* delegatebw, from/to eosio, do the transfer with it ?

+* undelegatebw never removes my "voters" entry.. sunk forever ?

 Role       Seed Account  Target Acct   Weight  Contents          Launch block (local time)